Uncovering Bots in eCommerce: Carding

 What do eCommerce businesses need to know about carding?

-No one wants to be a victim of payment card fraud, yet more of us are falling foul to the myriad of techniques used by hackers to steal payment card information and use it for their own gain.
+No one wants to be a victim of payment carding fraud, yet more of us are falling foul to the myriad of techniques used by hackers to steal payment card information and use it for their own gain.
 To mitigate this malicious activity, it is vital that eCommerce sites apply security measures that protect consumers and sellers alike from carding and other major bot threats.

 Without the necessary security in place, eCommerce businesses are vulnerable to automated bot attacks, such as “carding” techniques to acquire and validate consumer payment card details.
-Carding or card stuffing is the illegal use of credit or debit cards by unauthorized people (carders) to buy a product.

 To successfully carry out this fraudulent activity, multiple payment authorization attempts are used to validate stolen payment card information in bulk and gain access to an account to test the legitimacy of thousands of stolen credit card numbers.